Luis Díaz (footballer, born 1997): International career

 After representing Colombia at under-20 level in the 2017 South American U-20 Championship, Díaz was called up to the full squad on 27 August 2018, for friendlies against Venezuela and Argentina.

 He made his full international debut on 11 September, replacing Juan Cuadrado in a 0–0 draw against the latter at the MetLife Stadium in East Rutherford, New Jersey.
 Díaz scored his first international goal on 26 March 2019, equalising in a 2–1 friendly loss away to South Korea.
 He was part of Carlos Queiroz' 23-man squad for the 2019 Copa América in Brazil.

 Díaz was included in Colombia's squad for the 2021 Copa América.
 On 23 June, he scored the opening goal in a 2–1 first round loss to hosts Brazil with a bicycle kick, and on 6 July he scored their goal in a semi-final draw against Argentina, which ended in an Argentine victory following a penalty shoot-out.
 Three days later, he scored twice, including the match-winning goal, in a 3–2 victory over Peru in the third-place match.
 He ended as joint-top goalscorer of the tournament alongside Lionel Messi.

 On 16 November 2023, Díaz scored both of Colombia's goals as they defeated Brazil 2–1 in what was the first time they had ever defeated the latter in a FIFA World Cup qualifier.
 On 21 June 2024, he was selected in the 26-man squad for the 2024 Copa América.
 He would help his national team reach the final, where they lost 1–0 to Argentina after extra time.

+Díaz was included in Colombia's squad 26-man squad for the 2026 FIFA World Cup.
+On 17 June, he recorded his first World Cup goal and an assist in Colombia's opening 3–1 win against Uzbekistan, becoming only the second Colombian to do so, after James Rodríguez.